 Dog Park Parasitic Risks

 Off-leash dog parks are rapidly growing in popularity.
 They provide dogs with an opportunity to exercise, play fetch, and socialize with other dogs.
 However, there are often no requirements for prior veterinary care which means that your dog may be interacting with dogs that are not up to date on vaccines or parasite prevention.
-Therefore, as interest in dog parks increases, so does the risk of your pet catching unwanted parasites.
+Therefore, as interest in increases, so does the risk of your pet catching unwanted parasites.
 Some of these parasites can even be spread to humans and pose a significant health risk.

 New Dog Park Study Regarding GI Parasites in Dogs